 Examine your plants often and crush the eggs when they are spotted.
 Be especially vigilant early in June, which is a common time for the eggs to be laid.

-Using wide packing tape with the sticky side out is also a great way to pick the bugs off the plants.
+Using wide packing tape with the sticky side out, wrapped around your hands, is also a great way to pick the bugs off the plants.
+This will allow you to pick the eggs off the leaves.
+You can discard the tape later.

-This can be a daily job and if you get decide to let it go for a few days, you may end up with a problem that is not so easy to control.
+This can be a daily job, and if you decide to let it go for a few days, you may end up with a problem that is not so easy to control.

-With vigilance, insecticides are often not necessary but if you do develop an infestation that you cannot manually control, you may need to use them.
+With vigilance, insecticides are often not necessary, but if you do develop an infestation that you cannot manually control, you may need to use them.
+I like to choose organic options when possible.

-Neem oil for squash bugs is a natural pesticide which effectively controls this pest.
+It is a natural pesticide that effectively controls this pest.
 Spray it on all leaf and stem surfaces as the label suggests.

 With a bit of care in both planting and tending of your plants, you should find that you can control these pests for good this year.